-- (a) Base Offense Level: 15 - (b) Specific Offense Characteristics - (1) If the assault involved more than minimal planning, increase by 2 levels. - (2) (A) If a firearm was discharged, increase by 5 levels; (B) if a dangerous weapon (including a firearm) was otherwise used, increase by 4 levels; (C) if a dangerous weapon (including a firearm) was brandished or its use was threatened, increase by 3 levels. - (3) If the victim sustained bodily injury, increase the offense level according to the seriousness of the injury:
+- (a) Base Offense Level: 15 - (b) Specific Offense Characteristics - (1) If the assault involved more than minimal planning, increase by 2 levels. - (A) If a firearm was discharged, increase by 5 levels; (B) if a dangerous weapon (including a firearm) was otherwise used, increase by 4 levels; (C) if a dangerous weapon (including a firearm) was brandished or its use was threatened, increase by 3 levels. - (3) If the victim sustained bodily injury, increase the offense level according to the seriousness of the injury:

 Degree of Bodily Injury Increase in Level

 (A) Bodily Injury add 2

-(B) (C) Serious Bodily Injury Permanent or Life-Threatening add 4
+(B) Serious Bodily Injury add 4

+(Ċ) Permanent or Life-Threatening

-(-) Bodily Injury add 6
+() Bodily Injury add 6

+(D) If the degree of injury is between that su pecified in subdivision